NelsonPython/CTF_SIVBGR_2024/flag_checker.md

 ## Solution:

-I had two conversations to test whether Microsoft Copilot (public version) could reverse engineer this code.
-It generated two different python scripts that both found the flag.
+I had conversations to test whether Microsoft Copilot (public version) and Google Gemini (public version) could reverse engineer this code.
+Copilot generated two different python scripts that both found the flag.
+Gemini coded one script that almost found the flag.
 I contacted the leaders of US Cybergames to ask whether this was considered cheating.
-They said that using AI was allowed and asked to see this writeup.
+They told me that using AI was allowed, then they asked to see this writeup.

 ### Me:
 I literally dumped this block of jumbled code into Copilot: